DominikBBB/PP1-Saxon-Palace/README.md

 ### Images & Icons:

 There will be multiple images used on the website.
-The main source is Polish National Digital Archive (https://www.nac.gov.pl/).
+The main source is [Polish National Digital Archive](https://www.nac.gov.pl/).
-I will use FontAwesome (https://fontawesome.com/) as the source for the icons.
+I will use [FontAwesome](https://fontawesome.com/) as the source for the icons.

 [Back to Table Of Contents](#table-of-contents)